Nade Haley: Public art

 Haley created permanent, public art works including a commission from the U.S. General Services Administration Art-in-Architecture Program for the Des Moines Federal Building.
 She was awarded a New York Percent for Art commission for the Multi-media Center at CUNY Lehman College.
 The 900-square foot permanent installation, Outside In, at Lehman included impressionistic photographs of trees and coaxial cables encased between glass panels, melding the technological realm with the natural world.
 The artist created a 25-foot public sculpture in Washington, DC.
-At Socrates Sculpture Park in Queens, NY, Haley produced Inversion (1992), a large-scale concrete gateway installation.
+At Socrates Sculpture Park in Queens, New York, Haley produced Inversion (1992), a large-scale concrete gateway installation.

 Collections

 Haley's work is included in public collections including the Lehniner Institut, Brandenburg, Germany; Columbia Museum of Art, Columbia, South Carolina; and the Islip Art Museum, Long Island, NY; and Phillip Morris Corporation; and it is held in numerous private collections in the United States and Europe.